-If we know where an individual judgment debtor is employed, we can garnish their wages garnishment served on their place of business and collect up to 25 percent of their wages.
-This is generally effective in smaller cases and it can force settlements when debtors want to avoid the embarrassment of having their wages garnished.
+If we know where an individual judgment debtor is employed, we can garnish their wages.
+A garnishment served on their place of business can collect up to 25 percent of their wages.
+This is generally effective in smaller cases, and it can force settlements when debtors want to avoid the embarrassment of having their wages garnished.

 For more information on Commercial Collections and Business Litigation, an initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling 714-701-8970 today.